mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

   Subject to GC.;
 end note;
 ;
-note right of metaspace;
+note right of metaspace %23white;
   It used to be;
   PermGen before;
   Java 8.;
 end note;
 ;
-note right of codecache;
+note right of codecache %23white;
   Contains compiled;
   native code, mostly;
   used by the JIT.;
 end note;
 ;
-note right of eden;
+note right of eden %23white;
    Recently allocated;
    objects, did not;
    survive any GC yet.;
 end note;
 ;
-note right of survivor;
+note right of survivor %23white;
    Objects that have;
    survived at least;
    one GC.;
 end note;
 ;
-note right of oldgen;
+note right of oldgen %23white;
   Also called Tenured,;
   objects that have;
   survived some time;